bocaj88/kindly-sourced-paper/README.md

 2. Review the application logs
 3. Create a GitHub issue with details

+## TODO
+There's alwasy more to be done...
+- [ ] Allow us to update the polling (Like every 12 hours via the app) (instead of using CRON) (And update the readme)
+- [ ] Setup misses are not obvious when I need to authenticate/upload to kindle... it just fails... and I have to look ...
+Both auth and Wishlist being empty are not obvious failures...

 ---

 *Remember: This tool is for educational purposes only.
 Always respect copyright laws and terms of service.*